talist225/Ecommerce/README.md

 ### In order to run client side:
 `npm start`

-## Postman requests documintation of my project:
+## Postman requests documentation of my project:
 https://documenter.getpostman.com/view/26188259/2s93JnVSZa

 ### Technologies used to create the Backend: